willothy/nvim-cokeline/README.md

     -- value.
     -- default: `999`.
     max_buffer_width = int,

+    -- Left and right sidebars to integrate nicely with file explorer plugins.
+    -- Each of these is a table containing a `filetype` key and a list of -- `components` to be rendered in the sidebar.
+    -- The last component will be automatically space padded if necessary -- to ensure the sidebar and the window below it have the same width.
+    -- NOTE: unlike the `components` config option described below, right now -- these components don't allow any of their fields (text, hl, etc.) to be -- defined as a function of `buffer`. left_sidebar = {
+      filetype = '<filetype>',
+      components = {..},
+    },
+    right_sidebar = {
+      filetype = '<filetype>',
+      components = {..},
+    },
   },

   -- The default highlight group values for focused and unfocused buffers.